 St. Mary’s Interpretation Services: Do’s & Don’ts

-Intermountain is committed to ensuring meaningful communication with patients and their authorized representatives by providing free interpretation services during all hours of operation.
+Intermountain Health is committed to ensuring meaningful communication with patients and their authorized representatives by providing free interpretation services during all hours of operation.

 DO: